Chia Seeds 2025: Remarkable Health Benefits of Chia Seeds

 - c.
 Flavour:

-- Chia Seeds: Chia seeds have a mild, nutty flavor that is generally well-liked.
-They are often used as neutral ingredients to add nutritional value to recipes without altering the flavor.
+- Chia Seeds: These seeds have a mild, nutty flavour that is generally well-liked.
+They are often used as neutral ingredients to add nutritional value to recipes without altering the flavour.

-- Flax Seeds: Flax seeds have a slightly nutty flavor that can be slightly bitter.
+- Flax Seeds: Flax seeds have a slightly nutty flavour that can be slightly bitter.
 Some people find the taste of flax seeds unpleasant, while others enjoy it.

-- Basil Seeds: Basil seeds have a very mild flavor and are often used as a neutral ingredient to add texture to recipes without affecting the flavor.
+- Basil Seeds: Basil seeds have a very mild flavour and are often used as a neutral ingredient to add texture to recipes without affecting the flavour.

 d.
 Culinary Uses: